-1. Street Outreach
+7. Street Outreach

-Services that target individuals and families living unsheltered, meaning those who qualify under the definition of Homelessness.
-Services for eligible program participants are provided on the street or in parks, abandoned buildings, bus stations, campgrounds, and in other such settings where people living unsheltered are staying.
+Services that target individuals and families living unsheltered, meaning those who qualify under the definition of Literally Homeless.
+Emergency services for eligible program participants are provided on the streets or in parks, abandoned buildings, bus stations, campgrounds, and in other such settings where people are living unsheltered.

-Activities to locate, identify, and build relationships with people living unsheltered for the purpose of providing immediate support, intervention, and connections with homeless assistance programs and/or mainstream social services and housing programs.
+Activities to locate, identify, and build relationships with people living unsheltered for the purpose of providing immediate support, intervention, and connections with homeless assistance programs and/or mainstream services and housing programs.

-- Eligible applicants:

-- 501(c)(3) nonprofit organizations experienced with administering state and/or federal sources that provide street outreach services and crisis intervention for the immediate needs of the homeless in unsheltered locations.

-- Grant funds may be utilized as follows:

-- o Up to 100% may be used for program-related salaries; and
+- Eligible applicants: - 501(c)(3) nonprofit organizations experienced with administering state and/or federal sources that provide street outreach services and crisis intervention for the immediate needs of the homeless in unsheltered locations. - Grant funds may be utilized as follows: - o Up to 100% may be used for program-related salaries; and

 - Applicants may choose to use up to 10% of grant funding for indirect costs such as rent, insurance, postage, etc.

-- Applicants must provide DSHA with a clear plan of implementation for the proposed Street Outreach program, which needs to include, but is not limited to:
+- Applicants must provide DSHA with a clear plan of implementation for their Street Outreach program, which needs to include, but is not limited to:

 - Service Plan strategy;

 - Staffing plan;

-- o Timeline for implementation and launch;
+- Timeline for implementation and launch;

 - o Targeted geographic area; and

 - o Populations to be served.

-- Applicants will be required to provide outcomes to DSHA that include, but are not limited to:
+- Applicants will be required to provide quarterly outcomes to DSHA that include, but are not limited to:

 - Strategy results;

-- o Newly established partnerships and current partnerships utilizing program;
+- Newly established partnerships and current partnerships utilizing program;

 - Populations served;

 - o Program development; and

-- Geographic area served.
+- o Geographic area served.